 When it comes to fire protection systems for buildings, there are three basic models.
 Firstly, there is the common, traditional wet-pipe model, which most buildings have these days.
-With this model, water is constantly under presser within the piping, closed off by the heads of the sprinkler, and is ready to deploy at any time.
+With this model, water is constantly under pressure within the piping, ready to deploy at any time.
 Secondly, there is the less common dry-pipe sprinkler system model.
-This model is used where temperatures drop below 40 degrees Fahrenheit – that is, close to where water may freeze – and does not contain any water in the piping itself.
-Rather, the pipe is charged with air under extreme pressure.
-The water is held back with a dry-pipe valve, and when fire or heat is detected by the sensors, the sprinkler heads pop open, thereby releasing the pressurized air, which in turn opens the dry-pipe valve so that water then flows through the piping and out the sprinkler.
+Fire & heat are detected by sensors.
 Now, pre-action sprinkler systems are similar to the dry-pipe systems just explained.
-That is, in this model, the piping is not filled with water, but is instead filled with air (often times nitrogen) under pressure.
-However, in pre-action systems the air pressure is normally less than in the dry-piping model.
+However, in pre-action systems, the air pressure is normally less than in the dry-piping model.

 Checks & Balances

 In more detail, with a pre-action sprinkler system, two different actions must occur before the sprinklers discharge water.
 First, the system must detect a fire.
 Secondly, releasing the valve allows flow.
 Finally, individual sprinkler heads must then release to allow the water to flow out of the pipes into the building.

 Pros & Cons